tomerfiliba-org/reedsolomon/README.rst

 Here is a non-exhaustive list of similar projects (ie, projects implementing a Reed-Solomon codec):
 * `galois <https://github.com/mhostetter/galois>`_, a Numba JIT-optimized extension module for Numpy, which implements a Reed-Solomon codec and NTT transforms.
+* `generalizedReedSolomon <https://github.com/raeudigerRaeffi/generalizedReedSolomon>`__, a variant of an implementation of Reed-Solomon that is more parallelizable and interestingly can encode messages of arbitrary length without chunking (the chunking is kind of integrated in the parallelization).
+Internally uses numpy’s fft and ifft.
+Maybe translatable to use `Number Theoretic Transform (NTT) <https://github.com/Bulat-Ziganshin/FastECC>`__ instead of FFT.

 Authors
 -------